 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 When the Japanese arrived on April 11, they took whatever they wanted from the Prisoners of War.
-Afterward, A Company made its way down to Mariveles where they were searched again.
+Afterward, A Company made its way down to Mariveles where the POWs were searched again.
 Bob recalled that the Japanese took what they wanted from what the Americans still had.
-They were then ordered to Mariveles at the southern tip of Bataan.

 The guards were assigned to march a certain distance so they often made the POWs march at a faster pace so they could finish their assigned section.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot.
 When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
 The new guards often wanted to complete their part of the march as fast as possible, so they again made the POWs move at a fast pace.